10 Things You Must Know to Write a Biography That Readers Will Love

 It’s been carefully researched and the content is spot-on.

-The editing and design is carefully done and carefully proofread.
+Editing and design have been carefully done and the book has been carefully proofread.
 (Click here for a brief article on how to proofread your book.)

 10. A good biography is written with joy.
 It is a labor of love.